 The Death of Freedom in Hong Kong

-The movie was based on the 1957 novel of the same name by British author Richard Mason—a classic East meets West story in which a British artist falls in love with his Chinese model, who also happens to be a prostitute.
+The movie was based on the 1957 novel of the same name by British author Richard Mason.
+It is a classic East meets West story in which a British artist falls in love with his Chinese model, who also happens to be a prostitute.

-From the moment I watched that movie, which was shot entirely in the old British Crown Colony, I knew someday I would visit Hong Kong.
+From the moment I watched that movie, which was shot entirely in the old British Crown Colony, I knew I would visit Hong Kong someday.

-I finally did that in 1974 when I was posted to Tokyo, Japan as the Chicago Tribune’s Far Eastern Correspondent.
-On my way to Vietnam to cover the final throes of that war, I managed to stopover in Hong Kong for a couple of days.
+I finally did that in 1974 when I was posted to Tokyo, Japan, as the Chicago Tribune’s Far Eastern Correspondent.
+On my way to Vietnam to cover the final throes of that war, I stopped over in Hong Kong for a couple of days.

 I wasn’t disappointed.